 Make your way to the Tamarack Cross Country Ski Center Yurt.
 They offer rentals, lessons, and guided tours to get you on your way.
 Well-trained guides will assist you in getting outfitted for snowshoeing.
 Snowshoeing is a low strenuous activity that can be enjoyed alongside the frozen twin lakes area.
 Walk as far as you like, enjoying more than 19 miles of trails.
 While walking in the snowshoes, you might giggle at the sound of the crunch of the snow under you.
 Don’t worry if you don’t have all-weather boots, rentals and walking poles are available to make your outing more enjoyable.
 My family and I went for a walk with snowshoes.
 It was fun, beautiful, and an easy, nonstressful enjoyable way to lightly exercise in this beautiful area.

 Pro Tip: Carry water, sunglasses, lip balm, and a hat for protection.
 Enjoy a snack while you view the majestic scenery.
 Sign up for the free Moon tour, Sunset tour, and Naturalist tour walks.
-Layering is key when walking in the mountains.
+Wear layers when walking in the mountains.

 2. Explore The Village